Mihaela Rădulescu: Career

-Rădulescu is known as an eco-activist, working with To.org and other companies.
-She was awarded with the Order of Merit by King Mihai of Romania for her humanitarian campaigns and for improving the quality of the public dialogue.
+Rădulescu is an eco-activist, working with To.org and other companies.
+She was awarded the Order of Merit by King Mihai of Romania for her humanitarian campaigns and for improving the quality of the public dialogue.
 She was also awarded Woman of the Year five times for her outstanding philanthropic work and as a social activist.
 Rădulescu has also received the Tocqueville Award for her charity donations, mostly for hospitals and children.
 She is experienced in blitzkrieg humanitarian campaigns to raise money for those in need.
 Her most known campaign was for flood victims, as well as numerous personal donations for different humanitarian causes, mostly dedicated to helping children.
 Partners in her social activism include Save the Children, the United Way, the Red Cross, Hospice, Baroness Emma Nicholson, and the International School of Monaco (helping orphans from Petrosani).

 Rădulescu lives in Monaco with her son, continuing her humanitarian actions for Romania (the latest in 2020, putting together the first trial unit at Fundeni Hospital Bucharest), as well as working as a TV host for Pro TV.
-Her partner is Felix Baumgartner, the Red Bull athlete who broke the speed of sound in freefall from the stratosphere.
+Her partner was until his death in 2025 Felix Baumgartner, the Red Bull athlete who broke the speed of sound in freefall from the stratosphere in 2012.